hikeventures/hikeventures.github.io/_posts/2014-08-11-suunto-ambit3-ambit2-worth-upgrade.markdown

 **Update (20.10.2015):** Suunto has released the Traverse GPS watch.
 [Here][2] you can read what's different to the Ambit3.

-**Update (22.01.2016):** Suunto has released the [Ambit3 Vertical][3] watch.
+**Update (22.01.2016):** Suunto has released the Ambit3 Vertical watch.
 It’s similar like the Traverse but with an additional graph which displays your ascent / descent.

 **Update (19.04.2016):** Suunto has released the <a href="http://www.suunto.com/Products/sports-watches/Suunto-Traverse-Alpha/Suunto-Traverse-Alpha-Foliage/">Traverse Alpha</a> which adds features for hunting and fishing to the regular Traverse.
 It's also a bit more expensive than the regular Traverse.